ashok2078/jenkins-terraform-test/README.md

     Deployment Access
 Once the Jenkins build is **SUCCESS** the application is accessible at:
 `http://192.168.20.128:8081`
+## Advanced Automation: Zero-Touch CI/CD
+In the latest update, I have transitioned from manual builds to a "Fully Automated Deployment model":

+GitHub Webhooks Integration: Configured webhooks to trigger the Jenkins pipeline automatically on every `git push`.
+Secure Tunneling with Ngrok: Implemented an Ngrok tunnel to expose the local Jenkins VM to the internet, allowing GitHub to send real-time event payloads.
+Event-Driven Architecture: The system now identifies code changes instantly, reducing the deployment time from minutes to seconds.

+       How it works now
+1. Developer pushes code to GitHub.
+2. GitHub sends a POST request via "Ngrok Tunnel".
+3. "Jenkins" receives the signal and starts the build immediately.
+4. "Docker" redeploys the updated container.

 ---
 📫 **Connect with me:** [Insert your LinkedIn Profile Link here]